Eddie has owned above-ground and inground pools for over 30 years.

 - Time and patience

-Removing the Sand From the Sand Filter Housing
+Step 1: Remove the Sand From the Housing

 Because all sand filters are different, caution needs to be taken when removing the sand from the housing.
 The filter has fingers that stick out from the center tube.
 As you can see in the pictures, my Hayward sand filter has fingers at the bottom of the housing.
 Some other filters may have them a little higher up inside the housing, so dig slowly and carefully.

 Using a small garden shovel, remove the sand into a bucket or wheelbarrow until you can't remove any more with the shovel.
 I used a shop vacuum to remove the remaining sand at the bottom of the filter housing, being very careful not to damage the filter fingers.
 You can rinse the inside of the housing with water but it's not necessary, then you just add the new sand gently, being careful not to damage the fingers.

 Pool technology has come a long way, and you have many options for pool filter sand.
 You can choose to buy just regular filter sand, or you can try an alternative like Zeo Sand.
 Zeo works more like Diatomaceous Earth filter media, which is designed to filter the smallest particles out of your water and is capable of filtering out particles as small as one micron.

-My pool water was always cloudy, not so cloudy you couldn't see the bottom, just a little white haze so the water was never crystal clear.
-I really notice a difference when the pool light was on at night, I used to be able to see all kinds of particles floating it the water causing that white haze, after changing to Zeo sand, it's completely clear, I was psyched, I couldn't believe the difference, I always thought the water was supposed to be a little cloudy like that, lol not anymore!
-Alright, enough about Zeo sand, buy it, you'll love it!
+My pool water was always cloudy- not so cloudy you couldn't see the bottom, just a little white haze so the water was never crystal clear.
+I really noticed a difference when the pool light was on at night; I used to be able to see all kinds of particles floating in the water causing that white haze.
+After changing to Zeo sand, it's completely clear.
+I was psyched, I couldn't believe the difference.
+I always thought the water was supposed to be a little cloudy—but now I know better!

 Step 3: Reassemble the Sand Filter Housing